 What Happens During a Tonometry Test?

-Your doctor can check your eye pressure a couple of different ways:
+Your doctor can check your eye pressure in a couple of different ways:

-- Tonometer.
+- Tonometer/Applanation.
 After special numbing drops are put in your eye, your doctor gently holds this pencil-shaped device against the outside of your eyeball.
 The reading tells how well your cornea pushes back.